YHCodes/self_driving_car/projects/CarND-LaneLines-P1-master/writeup.md

 ### 2. Identify potential shortcomings with your current pipeline

-One potential shortcoming would be what would happen when ...
+One potential shortcoming would be what would happen when the car driving at night, the background is really dark, will have a bad influence.

-Another shortcoming could be ...
+Another shortcoming could be when the road have shadow of building or tree, it may cause the detecting road lane lines distortion.

 ### 3. Suggest possible improvements to your pipeline

-A possible improvement would be to ...
+A possible improvement would be to improve code robustness by eliminating background nose.

-Another potential improvement could be to ...
+Another potential improvement could be to filter more unrelated objects.s